Stable currency is vital, says Japan finmin, as yen descends to 3-year low | Business

 - Japan

-Currency stability is "very important" and Japan's government will scrutinize the economic impact from the yen's recent decline, Finance Minister Shunichi Suzuki said on Friday.
+Currency stability is "very important" and Japan's government will scrutinize the economic impact from the foreign exchange moves, Finance Minister Shunichi Suzuki said on Friday, as the yen slid to its lowest level since late 2018.

 "I was a bit surprised at the minister's remark, which gave an impression that he was concerned about a weak yen," said Masafumi Yamamoto, chief forex strategist at Mizuho Securities.
 "He probably wanted to signal a message that a weak yen doesn't make everything rosy as he needed to show a sympathy towards consumers facing higher import costs ahead of elections."